Mannix: Character

 Mannix is notable for the high level of physical punishment he withstands.
 During the course of the series, he is shot and wounded over a dozen separate times, and knocked unconscious around 55 times.
 He frequently takes brutal beatings to the abdomen; some of these went on quite a long time, particularly by the television standards of the era.
-Whenever he gets into one of his convertibles (in season one, Mannix drove a customized Oldsmobile Toronado, replete with a panoramic rear-view mirror; in seasons 2–6, he drove a 1968 Dodge Dart GTS 340 or 1970-73 Plymouth Barracudas; in the final season, he drove a Chevrolet Camaro), he can expect to be shot at or run off the road by another car or find his vehicle sabotaged.
-Nevertheless, he keeps his cool and perseveres until his antagonists are brought down.
+His vehicle was always a convertible: in season one, Mannix drove a customized Oldsmobile Toronado, replete with a panoramic rear-view mirror; in seasons 2–6, he drove a 1968 Dodge Dart GTS 340 or 1970-73 Plymouth Barracudas.
+In the final season, he drove a Chevrolet Camaro.
+Though he can expect to be shot at or run off the road by another car or find his vehicle sabotaged, he keeps his cool and perseveres until his antagonists are brought down.

 While making the television pilot "The Name Is Mannix", Connors dislocated his shoulder running away during a From Russia with Love–type helicopter pursuit, and broke his left wrist punching a stuntman who happened to be wearing a steel plate on his back.
 This character aspect was lampooned multiple times by radio comedians Bob and Ray, with "Blimmix" beginning as being portrayed as dim-witted, and ending with Blimmix being soundly beaten by his adversary.
 These parodies retained the theme song composed by Lalo Schifrin at the beginning and conclusion.

 Starting in season two, Mannix lives and works in West Los Angeles in a mixed-use development called Paseo Verde; his home at 17 Paseo Verde has an attached office from which he runs his agency.
 The design for the 17 Paseo Verde set is based on a Santa Barbara, California, building that still exists.

 Mannix grew up in a town called Summer Grove, where he was a star football and basketball player.
 Summer Grove had a thriving Armenian immigrant community.
 As of 1969, Mannix's mother had died 10 years earlier, and Mannix had not been back to the town since the funeral.
 Mannix's estranged father, Stefan (played by Victor Jory), was still living in Summer Grove, and Mannix and his father started a reconciliation.
 When Mannix returns to Summer Grove for a case three years later, he and his father are on good terms.

 Following military service in the Korean War, Mannix attended Western Pacific University on the GI Bill, graduated in 1955, and obtained his private investigator's license in 1956.
 He has a black belt in karate.
 Throughout the series, he appears proficient in a variety of athletic pursuits, including sailing, horseback riding, and skiing.
 He is an accomplished pool player, plays golf regularly, and is also a skilled airplane pilot.
 In the first season, he carries a Walther PP semiautomatic pistol.
 From the second season on, Mannix carries a Colt Detective Special snubnosed revolver in .38 Special caliber.